Except for a BIG difference…

 - They use exceptionally big letters.

-These books follow a Structured Literacy/Orton-Gillingham based phonics sequence.
+These books follow a Structured Literacy/Orton-Gillingham-based phonics sequence.

-The progression in phonics on the DOG ON O A LOG books is extremely gradual, and, as mentioned before.
+The progression in phonics on the DOG ON O A LOG books is extremely gradual, as mentioned before.

 These books are on top of my list.